 PERFORM (NAEP definition) PERFORMING/PRODUCING PRESENTING (NCCAS definition) Performing/interpreting means performing an existing work, a process that calls upon the interpretive or re-creative skills of the student.
-Performing (dance, music, theatre): Realizing artistic ideas and work through interpretation and presentation.
+Performing (dance, music, theatre): Realizing artistic ideas and work through interpretation and presentation. student.
 Presenting (visual arts): Interpreting and sharing artistic work.
 Producing (media arts): Realizing and presenting artistic ideas and work.
+Note: The various arts disciplines have chosen process; however, they are clustered here as es

-RESPOND (NAEP definition) RESPONDING (NCCAS definition) Responding varies from that of an audience member to the interactive response between a student and a particular medium.
-Understanding and evaluating how the arts convey meaning.
+12 RESPOND (NAEP definition) RESPONDING (NCCAS definition) Responding varies from that of an audience member to the interactive response between a student and a particular medium.
+Understanding and evaluating how the arts convey meaning